 Why is it mission-critical for us at this moment in time?

 There’s never an ideal time to hire a senior team member, as, let’s face it, they’re going to shake things up in some way.
 However, sometimes it’s critical that you make this hire.
-Before beginning the recruitment process, consider why you need this person now.
+Before beginning the tech recruitment process, consider why you need this person now.
 If the only reason you’re hiring a VP of Product is that you’ve seen that your closest competitor is, then that’s not a good enough reason.
 You need to align senior hires with your business strategy, and therefore, there must be a reason for the hire.
-Whether you want to take the business in a new direction or specific teams are stretched, as long as you can justify why the time to hire is now, you should proceed with the recruitment process.
+Whether you want to take the business in a new direction or specific teams are stretched, as long as you can justify why the time to hire is now, you should proceed with the executive recruitment process.